-Adjustment for the Eighth Criterion

-Section 193.011, F.S., contains the statutorily mandated eight factors, or criteria, that property appraisers must consider in the annual just valuations of real property.

-- Property appraisers may apply aggregate adjustments to the just value-to-sale price ratios within real property strata to account for the eighth criterion. - Any adjustments for the eighth criterion apply in the aggregate to specified strata of real property and to real property assessment rolls. - The annual Tax Roll Production, Submission, and Evaluation Standards publication contains details for preparing and submitting Adjustments Made To Recorded Selling Prices or Fair Market Value in Arriving at Assessed Value (Form DR-493).

-Adjustment for Market Changes Over Time

-To accurately reflect market changes over time, adjusting qualified sale prices to the date of assessment prior to conducting a sales ratio study is a recommended best practice by the IAAO.
-"There should be a program to track changes in price levels over time and adjust sale prices for time as required.
-This step is an important component of a ratio study.
-Time adjustments must be based on market analysis and supported with appropriate documentation."
-41

-- The Department uses time adjustment factors as part of the sales ratio study for residential improved and residential unimproved property. - Property appraisers should apply appropriate, market-based time adjustments to sales used in a sales ratio study.

-Level of Assessment (LOA)

-The measure of appraisal level the Department uses to evaluate assessment rolls and to certify assessment rolls to the Department of Education is called the level of assessment (LOA).

-- In Florida, the LOA is based on the adjusted weighted mean ratio for specified strata of real property and for real property assessment rolls. - For proactively evaluating regulatory compliance, property appraisers may calculate the LOA by dividing the unadjusted weighted mean sales ratio by one minus any aggregate percentage adjustment for the eighth criterion. - The annual Tax Roll Production, Submission, and Evaluation Standards publication contains details for the Department's LOA standards.
+Adjustment Section 193.011, F.S., contains the statutorily mandated eight factors, or criteria, that property for the Eighth appraisers must consider in the annual just valuations of real property.
+Criterion Property appraisers may apply aggregate adjustments to the just value-to-sale price ratios within real property strata to account for the eighth criterion.
+Any adjustments for the eighth criterion apply in the aggregate to specified strata of real property and to real property assessment rolls.
+The annual Tax Roll Production, Submission, and Evaluation Standards publication contains details for preparing and submitting Adjustments Made To Recorded Selling Prices or Fair Market Value in Arriving at Assessed Value (Form DR-493).
+Adjustment To accurately reflect market changes over time, adjusting qualified sale prices to the date of assessment for Market prior to conducting a sales ratio study is a recommended best practice by the IAAO.
+"There should be a Changes Over program to track changes in price levels over time and adjust sale prices for time as required.
+This step Time is an important component of a ratio study.
+Time adjustments must be based on market analysis and Time supported with appropriate documentation."
+41 The Department uses time adjustment factors as part of the sales ratio study for residential improved and residential unimproved property.
+Property appraisers should apply appropriate, market-based time adjustments to sales used in a sales ratio study.
+Level of The measure of appraisal level the Department uses to evaluate assessment rolls and to certify Assessment assessment rolls to the Department of Education is called the level of assessment (LOA).
+(LOA) In Florida, the LOA is based on the adjusted weighted mean ratio for specified strata of real property and for real property assessment rolls. dividing the unadjusted weighted mean sales ratio by one minus any aggregate percentage adjustment for the eighth criterion.
+The annual Tax Roll Production, Submission, and Evaluation Standards publication contains details for the Department's IOA standards Annuical for the Department's LOA standards.

-Appraisal Uniformity

 Appraisal uniformity may be evaluated both within and among real property groups.
-Appraisal uniformity among groups may be evaluated by comparing measures of appraisal level for real property groups.
-Common indicators of appraisal uniformity within groups are array, range, COD, and PRD.

-- Arranging the sales in ascending ratio order creates an array, and the lowest and highest ratios reflect the range.
-These two indicators are simple, directly observable, and useful for small groups of sales. - However, the The COD and the PRD are generally applied as indicators of appraisal uniformity within real property groups. - The COD is the most common indicator of appraisal uniformity in sales ratio studies. - It measures the variation of sales ratios in a group of sold properties. - Because the COD is based on the median, it is not influenced by extreme sales ratios, as are measures of appraisal uniformity based on the mean. - The PRD measures appraisal uniformity between low- and high-value properties in real property groups. - A PRD below the acceptable range may indicate that high-value properties are over appraised relative to low-value properties, and the mass appraisal may be "progressive." - A PRD above the acceptable range may indicate that high-value properties are under appraised relative to low-value properties, and the mass appraisal may be "regressive." - The annual Tax Roll Production, Submission, and Evaluation Standards publication contains details for the Department's uniformity standards for both COD and PRD.
+Appraisal Appraisal Uniformity uniformity among groups may be evaluated both within and among real property groups.
+Appraisal uniformity among groups may be evaluated by comparing measures of appraisal level for real property Onnormity groups.
+Common indicators of appraisal uniformity within groups are array, range, COD, and PRD. • Arranging the sales in ascending ratio order creates an array, and the lowest and highest ratios reflect the range.
+These two indicators are simple, directly observable, and useful for small groups of sales.
+However, the The COD and the PRD are generally applied as indicators of appraisal uniformity within real property groups.
+The COD is the most common indicator of appraisal uniformity in sales ratio studies.
+It measures the variation of sales ratios in a group of sold properties.
+Because the COD is based on the median, it is not influenced by extreme sales ratios, as are measures of appraisal uniformity based on the mean.
+The PRD measures appraisal uniformity between low- and high-value properties in real property groups property groups.
+A PRD below the acceptable range may indicate that high-value properties are over appraised relative to low-value properties, and the mass appraisal may be "progressive."
+A PRD above the acceptable range may indicate that high-value properties are under appraised relative to low-value properties, and the mass appraisal may be "regressive."
+The annual Tax Roll Production, Submission, and Evaluation Standards publication contains details for the Department's uniformity standards for both COD and DDD for the Department's uniformity standards for both COD and PRD.